shaadclt/Cold-Email-Generator-Using-Job-URL/README.md

 # Cold Mail Generator

 ## Overview
 Cold Mail Generator is a Streamlit-based web application that automates the process of extracting job postings from career pages and generating personalized cold emails for job applications.
-The application leverages OpenAI's LLM through LangChain and integrates with ChromaDB for portfolio link retrieval.
+The application leverages Llama 3.3 through Groq, LangChain and integrates with ChromaDB for portfolio link retrieval.

 ## Features
 - **Job Extraction**: Parses job postings from company career pages.